Mockingbird (Eminem song): Legacy

+Eminem performed "Mockingbird" throughout his 2005 Anger Management Tour, typically near the end of each show.
+He also performed the song at that year's MTV Movie Awards.

 Rapper Baby Keem's song "Apologize" from his 2019 mixtape Die for My Bitch samples his unique, but well-known flow, using a similar melodic tone as Eminem's "Mockingbird".
 Rapper Lil Nas X in his 2021 album Montero samples "Mockingbird" for the chorus of "Don't Want It"; being similar in word pattern and lyrics.

 British Rapper E1 (3x3) released a remix to the song in 2022.

 DJs Tiësto, Dimitri Vegas & Like Mike, and Gabry Ponte released "Mockingbird" in 2024 which interpolates the chorus.

 In 2023, after the song garnered massive interest on social networking site TikTok, "Mockingbird" reached 1 billion streams on Spotify and placed on numerous music charts worldwide.

 In April 2025, Tory Lanez, a Canadian singer serving a 10-year prison sentence for shooting rapper Megan Thee Stallion in 2020, released the track "Dear Kai", which is named for his son and interpolates "Mockingbird".